Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Protocol and Methods

 The initial condition is produced by placing the particles on a square (2D) or a cubic (3D) grid and by assigning to each particle a random initial velocity; we verified that the results presented here are not sensitive to the specific distribution from which the velocities are sampled.
 To ensure a statistical significance of the results, we perform simulations for $20$ different initial conditions for each considered system.

 The system is compressed by moving the walls inward with the velocity $v_0$.
 Relaxation is interjected after each compression step of $\Delta\rho=0.02$, where $\rho$ is the packing fraction, defined as the ratio of the total volume of the particles and the domain volume.
-After each compression step, the kinetic energy dissipates exponentially when system is relaxed; we continue relaxation until the fluctuation of the kinetic energy drops to $0.1$ of the mean, that is computed over $1.5\times 10^5$ time steps.
+After each compression step, the kinetic energy dissipates exponentially when the system is relaxed; we continue relaxation until the fluctuation of the kinetic energy drops to $0.1$ of the mean, that is computed over $1.5\times 10^5$ time steps.
 We verified that a more strict relaxation condition does not change our conclusions nor does it change the measured quantities significantly; however if the threshold for the kinetic energy fluctuations is set to a value $<0.1$, the computational time increases significantly and the differences in the results are on the level of random fluctuations in each measured quantity.
 We find that using a protocol for relaxation based on the total magnitude of the kinetic energy does not yield different results either.
 We have also implemented different relaxation protocols based on tracking of the average contact number change and on cooling of the particles (annealing).
 The protocol corresponding to the first method verifies that the contact number drops to a near-zero value for unjammed systems, and that for jammed systems the contact number does not change over a large number of time steps.
 We find that such protocol does not influence the results presented in this paper and it turns out to be more computationally expensive.
 The annealing protocol implements the approach for cooling of the particles during relaxation as discussed recently~\cite{zhang_jchp_13}.
 For the system considered in this work, we find that jamming transition is influenced by cooling rate even for the smallest cooling rates we could use with available computing resources, and is therefore not suitable for our study.

-It is beyond the scope of the present work to discuss why implemented annealing protocol has such an influence on compressed granular systems.
+It is beyond the scope of the present work to discuss why implemented annealing protocol has such an influence in the considered simulations; one possibility is that the differences between implemented protocols vanish in the limit of large system sizes, however, as pointed out already, such an analysis is left for future work.